-- actively engaging them in a the child-friendly safeguarding policy - encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying (incl. cyber bullying). - promoting a caring, safe, and positive environment within the school and providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - responding sympathetically to any requests for time out to deal with distress and anxiety. - offering details of helplines, counselling, or other avenues of external support. - liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children. - notifying Childrens' Social Care as soon as there is a significant concern. - ensuring appropriate information is shared confidentially at key transition points in a child's journey to ensure continuous support (incl. school medical records). - children are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
-This includes online safety. - accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments. - reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+- encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying (incl. cyber bullying). - promoting a caring, safe, and positive environment within the school and providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - responding sympathetically to any requests for time out to deal with distress and anxiety. - offering details of helplines, counselling, or other avenues of external support. - liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children. - notifying Childrens' Social Care as soon as there is a significant concern. - ensuring appropriate information is shared confidentially at key transition points in a child's journey to ensure continuous support (incl. school medical records). - children are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
+This includes online safety. - by accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments.

+2 Guidance regarding DBS checks recently updated by the Protection of Freedoms Act 2012 reassuring victims that they are being taken seriously and that they will be supported and kept safe.